• Skip to primary navigation

 Both have distinctive histories and culinary traditions.

-They involve pork, but differ in terms of preparation, flavor profiles, and regional variations.
+They involve pork, but differ in terms of preparation, flavors, and regional variations.

 Tonkatsu, or "pork cutlet," originated in the 19th century Meiji period.